-If you previously installed the iPhone app and you do not see the Sign Up/Sign In screen after reinstalling, then go to the Guide screen (home screen -> compass icon in corner) and click Sign Out.
-The phone stored your login credentials, but we have disabled last year's login credentials.
+If you previously installed the iPhone or Android app, and you do not see the Sign Up/Sign In screen after reinstalling, then go to the Guide screen (Home screen -> compass icon in top corner) and click Sign Out at the bottom of the screen.
+The Sign In screen will take a while to appear.
+The phone stored your original login credentials, but we have disabled last year's login credentials.

 The app will upload less than 3 megabytes per day while it is running in the background, if you are traveling for 2-3 hours in a day.
 If you move around all day, it could use up to 20 megabytes.